Infineon/high-side-switch/docs/hw-platforms.rst

     * - D5
       - TP COMP 1
       - Output/digital
-      - Input to check state of comperator 1, can be measured at tespoint TP_COMP1.
+      - Input to check state of comparator 1, can be measured at test point TP_COMP1.
     * - D6
       - IN - BTS500xx
       - Input/PWM